sondr3/web/README.md

 This is my website, held together by tears, glue and a healthy dose of `eh, good enough`.

-Built with my own static site generator written in God's chosen language, Rust.
+Built with my own static site generator written in Deno.

 # License